maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 For our transit monitoring system, we'll focus on the **[Vehicle Positions](https://gtfs.org/documentation/realtime/reference/#message-vehicleposition)** component of GTFS Realtime.
 This gives us a continuous stream of data points showing where each transit vehicle is located, what route it's serving, and its current status (in transit, stopped at a location, etc.).

+> [!note]
-> **Note**: GTFS-realtime data is typically delivered as Protocol Buffer messages, a binary serialization format developed by Google.
+> GTFS-realtime data is typically delivered as Protocol Buffer messages, a binary serialization format developed by Google.
 While we won't delve into the details of Protocol Buffers in this tutorial, our client library will handle the parsing for us.

 ## Analyzing the Data: What's in a Vehicle Position?